Jump to section:

 Check out this free, interactive animated game based on Benjamin Britten’s composition The Young Person’s Guide to the Orchestra, and learn about the symphony orchestra, the instrument families, and ways to identify the instruments of the orchestra.
-(Adobe Flash Player is required.)
+(This game is currently in open beta testing.)

 Benjamin Britten (1913–1976)